vdakov/hoa-microservice-app/docs/sprintRetrospectives/sprint_3_retrospective.md

 - The actual functionality was implemented by Steve.

-### Task: Creating manual testing manual for system-level testing with Postman
+### Task: Creating manual testing manual for system-level testing with Postman - Patrik and Erik
 - Created base document.
-- Added instructions for using every endpoint on gateway related to the HOA microservice.
+- Added instructions for using every endpoint on gateway related to the HOA and Requirements microservices.
 - Did the actual testing as described, successfully!

 #### Notes

 - The manual for other endpoints will be completed by other group members.

+### Task:  Creating a gateway to route requests to the proper microservice - Gijs

+- Created skeletons in gateway microservice as foundation for linking
+- Cleaned up parts of the gateway code

+#### Notes:
+- The small cleanup ended up causing some merge conflicts, but we could resolve them with a reasonable amount of effort
+- The routing functionality of the gateway is only tested manually with Postman, see the relevant document in `docs`.

+## Main problems encountered

+### Approaching deadline
+On Thursday's meeting, we were faced with the painful fact that we still had an awful lot to do before we could call the prototype done.
+Fortunately, in the comeback of the century, everyone joined forces, and we ended up getting an incredible amount of work done, with just 30 hours on the clock (which in the end got extended to 36, oh well).
+Multiple group members skipped some sleep on Thursday night, and it seems like we will actually manage to finish everything we have to finish.
+I (Patrik) am very proud of how this project turned out in the end, even if I still have frustrations about the format and even if there were some difficulties in Sprint 2.